bromite/bromite/README.md

 * disable RTCGetCurrentBrowsingContextMedia by default
 * disable FLoC by default
 * disable feeds
+* disable reporting of certificate errors
+* use pre-defined phone model for client hints and Javascript
+* site settings to disable images
+* allow forcing external links to open in incognito
+* disable AGSA by default
+* allow disabling JIT

 ## Features not related to privacy
 * import/export bookmarks